mathwcruz/plantmanager_nlw05/README.md

 <p>&nbsp;</p>

-<h3 align="center">One of the first mobile applications I developed.
-I really enjoyed getting to know this ecosystem, I didn't have so many difficulties because as I have experience with React, the use of React Native was not a big obstacle, looking forward to the next mobile applications</h3>
+<p align="center">One of the first mobile applications I developed.
+I really enjoyed getting to know this ecosystem, I didn't have so many difficulties because as I have experience with React, the use of React Native was not a big obstacle, looking forward to the next mobile applications</p>

 <p>&nbsp;</p>